-- The Raiders offensive line not allowing a sack for the second time this season.
-In Week 8, the Silver and Black recorded their first clean sheet of the season. - Oakland's offense surpassing 400 total net yards for the third time this season.
-The Raiders accomplished the feat in Week 3 with 434 yards and Week 4 with 565 yards. - The rushing attack averaging at least five yards per carry for the third time in the last three games. - QB Derek Carr recording his 21st career game with a passer rating of at least 100 points, which would put him one game behind Jim Plunkett for the fourth-most in franchise history. - Carr throwing for at least 300 yards for the fourth time this season.
+- Oakland's offense surpassing 400 total net yards for the third time this season.
+The Raiders accomplished the feat in Week 3 with 434 yards and Week 4 with 565 yards. - Oakland's defense holding their opponent to less than 300 passing yards for the sixth consecutive week.
+The Raiders have only allowed 300-plus passing yards in one contest this season (Week 5 at Los Angeles Chargers, 339). - QB Derek Carr recording his 22nd career game with a passer rating of at least 100 points, which would tie him with Jim Plunkett for the fourth-most in franchise history. - Carr totaling 59 yards to move into second place on the club's all-time passing yards list, passing Rich Gannon. - Carr throwing for at least 300 yards for the fourth time this season.
 He has accomplished the feat 17 times in his career.
-The Raiders are 11-7 when he reaches the 300-yard milestone. - Carr completing 90 percent of his passes to become the first player in NFL history to post a 90-plus completion percentage in multiple games.
-In Week 2, Carr became the first quarterback in NFL history to complete 90 percent of his passes on at least 30 attempts. - Carr recording a completion percentage of 70.0 or better for the seventh time this season.
+The Raiders are 11-7 when he reaches the 300-yard milestone. - Carr recording a completion percentage of 70.0 or better for the seventh time this season.
 In Week 6, Carr set a career high with his fourth contest of 70.0 or better.
-He has recorded six such games this season, a mark that is tied for second-most in the NFL this season. - Carr continuing to rank second in the league in completion percentage.
-Entering Sunday's matchup, Carr has posted a 71.5 completion percentage this season, second only to Drew Brees (77.3).
-His current completion percentage stands as the sixth-best in NFL history through the first 10 weeks of a season and rests as a franchise and personal best. - Carr throwing three touchdowns in a contest for the third time this season.
-Carr has posted at least three touchdowns in 16 career games. - Carr posting a passer rating of at least 90.0 for the fifth time in the last six games.
-Carr has notched a 99.5 and 136.6 passer rating in the previous two contests. - CB Gareon Conley becoming the first Raider to return multiple interceptions for a touchdown in a season since Thomas Howard did so in 2007. - TE Jared Cook continuing to rank in the top five among tight ends in the NFL in receiving yards.
-Cook currently sits in fourth place with 546 yards. - Cook recording two receptions for a first down to bring his season total to 30.
-Cook ranks fourth in the league among tight ends this season and has recorded 63 first-down receptions since joining the Silver and Black in 2017. - Cook hauling in one touchdown to bring his career total to 23, tying him for 13th in the league among active tight ends.
+He has recorded six such games this season, a mark that is tied for second-most in the NFL this season. - Carr throwing three touchdowns in a contest for the third time this season.
+Carr has posted at least three touchdowns in 16 career games. - Carr recording two touchdowns to pass Cam Newton for seventh most touchdowns through his first five years (118). - Carr recording his seventh consecutive game without an interception, extending the longest streak of his career and tying the franchise record set by Rich Gannon in 2001 for most consecutive games without an interception. - TE Jared Cook continuing to rank in the top five among tight ends in the NFL in receiving yards.
+Cook currently sits in fourth place with 609 yards. - Cook recording 151 receiving yards to set a career best with 760 yards, which would also rank 11th in club history for most receiving yards in a season by a tight end. - Cook hauling in one touchdown to bring his career total to 25, giving him sole possession of 13th place in the league among active tight ends.
+A touchdown reception would also mark a new single-season career high (six), while also extending his streak of touchdowns to three games, which would also mark a new career high. - DT Maurice Hurst recording one sack to tie with Darius Leonard for the second most sacks among rookies in the NFL this season. - Hurst recording one sack to tie Lamarr Houston and Trevor Scott for the fifth most sacks by a rookie in franchise history.

-- WR Jordy Nelson recording 150 receiving yards for the second time this season and the seventh time in his career.
-Nelson is one of 15 players this season to have recorded at least 150 receiving yards in a contest. - Nelson scoring one red zone touchdown to bring his career total to 45 and give him sole possession of fifth place among active players. - RB Jalen Richard recording two receptions to bring his season total to 50, making him the 12th Raiders running back to record 50 receptions in a season.
-Richard ranks fifth among NFL running backs with his career-high 48 receptions. - FB Keith Smith appearing in his 42nd consecutive game, tied for the fourth-most among active full backs. - LB Tahir Whitehead leading the team in tackles for the eighth time this season.
-Whitehead led the team in stops for four consecutive weeks.
+- RB Doug Martin recording one touchdown to mark the first time since Week 1-2 of 2017 that he's recorded a touchdown in back-to-back weeks. - WR Jordy Nelson scoring one red zone touchdown to bring his career total to 45 and give him sole possession of sixth place among active players. - RB Jalen Richard recording 103 receiving yards to become the third Raiders running back to surpass 1,000 receiving yards in their first three years.
+Richard currently has the second most receptions by a Raiders running back in their first three seasons with 109, second only to Marcus Allen (170). - FB Keith Smith appearing in his 44th consecutive game, tied for the fourth-most among active full backs. - LB Tahir Whitehead leading the team in tackles for the 10th time this season.
+In Week 12, Whitehead set a new career high with 14 tackles on the day.